NexusBot-official/Nexus/PRIVACY_POLICY.md

 ### Dashboard Authentication Information

-When you log in to the Nexus Bot dashboard, we collect:
+When you log in to the Sentinel Bot dashboard, we collect:

 - **Discord ID** - Your unique Discord identifier
 - **Username** - Your Discord username